cosinekitty/astronomy/source/c/README.md

 Returned by [`Astronomy_SearchGlobalSolarEclipse`](#Astronomy_SearchGlobalSolarEclipse) or [`Astronomy_NextGlobalSolarEclipse`](#Astronomy_NextGlobalSolarEclipse) to report information about a solar eclipse event.
 If a solar eclipse is found, `status` holds `ASTRO_SUCCESS` and `kind`, `peak`, and `distance` have valid values.
 The `latitude` and `longitude` are set only for total and annular eclipses (see more below).
 If `status` holds any value other than `ASTRO_SUCCESS`, it is an error code; in that case, `kind` holds `ECLIPSE_NONE` and all the other fields are undefined.

-Field `peak` holds the date and time of the peak of the eclipse, defined as the instant when the axis of the Moon's shadow cone passes closest to the Earth's center.

 The eclipse is classified as partial, annular, or total, depending on the maximum amount of the Sun's disc obscured, as seen at the peak location on the surface of the Earth.

 The `kind` field thus holds `ECLIPSE_PARTIAL`, `ECLIPSE_ANNULAR`, or `ECLIPSE_TOTAL`.
 A total eclipse is when the peak observer sees the Sun completely blocked by the Moon.
 An annular eclipse is like a total eclipse, but the Moon is too far from the Earth's surface to completely block the Sun; instead, the Sun takes on a ring-shaped appearance.
 A partial eclipse is when the Moon blocks part of the Sun's disc, but nobody on the Earth observes either a total or annular eclipse.